SPECIES GUIDANCE

 • Metasequoia glyptostroboides Dawn Redwood - only in grass verges - available, extra charge £106

-• Pinus sylvestris Scots Pine - not available
+• Pinus sylvestris Scots Pine - not available in the right size

 • Tilia cordata Small Leaved Lime - available

-• Ulmus Vada Wanoux Elm (disease resistant) - available
+• Ulmus Lobel - available

 Species list